Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 You have advantage on Agility (Athletics) skill checks made as part of the Dodge reaction.

+### Flashy

+Your Block reaction now negates the blocked attack completely.
+Whenever you use the Block reaction, enemies whose zone of control you are in may make an attack of opportunity against you.

 ### Flexible

 You may use Agility (Athletics) instead of Prowess (Athletics) to maintain a grapple.
 You have advantage on all skill checks made to escape a grapple.